yassinopro/days-bygone-bot/README.md

 # DaysBygoneBot

 Description:
 Bot to farm Rewind Count in Mobile Game "Days Bygone".
+Navigates through the menu by itself and uses image recognition to read in number of day.
+Uses pytesseract for reading ingame text, as well as cv2 for image preprocessing.

 To-Do:

-Notes:
+    - Test and make it work on other screen Dimensions
+    - Test and make it work on phones
+    - Make it run in the background

-    - Play around more with altering images
+    - Work with in-code image files instead of saved images

-Done:

-    - Vastly improved accuracy
-    - Added functions to find buttons on screen needed to get to campaign.
-    - Added function to screenshot current day
-    - Added function to translate number in image to value (using pytesseract)

 @author Dominique Lahl
-@version 0.0 15/04/2020
+@version 1.0 02/05/2020